miklevin/Pipulate.com/software.md

 print(response.text)
 ```

 And there you go, that's a 1-page site-crawl.
-You're welcome.
 But wait!
-There's
+There's more!
+Remember
-more!
-Remember that first thing on this page about easy peasy databases based
+that first thing on this page about easy peasy databases based on persistent
-on persistent Python dicts?
+Python dicts?
 This looks like a good time for storage!

 #### Putting Python Site Crawl into Database